East Branch & Lincoln RR – Standing Utility Pole, Camp 17 Area

 Greenleaf Trail – White Mountains, New Hampshire

-Five images from Greenleaf Trail – Greenleaf Trail is located in Franconia Notch in the White Mountains of New Hampshire.
-I am lead to believe that the Greenleaf Trail is named after Colonel Charles Henry Greenleaf, once owner of the Profile House in Franconia Notch.
-The Greenleaf Hut, along Greenleaf Trail, is named in his honor so there appears to be a connection.
+Greenleaf Trail, Mount Lafayette – Located in the White Mountains of New Hampshire, the 3.8 mile long Greenleaf Trail is named for Colonel Charles Henry Greenleaf, once owner of the Profile House in Franconia Notch.
+And the Greenleaf Hut is also named in his honor.

 Appalachian Trail – White Mountains, New Hampshire

-Each year, I document a number of environmental issues in the White Mountains, and to start the New Year I am going to publicly share the four issues I will be documenting in 2015.
-The rest of my time will be focused on the scenic side of the White Mountains and New England region.
+Standing Up For The White Mountains – Every year, I document a number of environmental issues in the White Mountains.
+And to start the New Year I am going to publicly share the four issues I will be documenting thus year.
+The rest of my time will be focused on the scenic White Mountains and New England region.
 This year I decided to just continue creating imagery for the visual journals that I have worked on for the last few years.
 Below are links to the journals.

 Crawford Path – White Mountains, New Hampshire

-Quick Winter Gear Tip: When photographing in adverse winter conditions, one of my concerns is protecting camera gear from the elements.
+Winter Camera Protection, White Mountains – When photographing in adverse winter conditions, one of my concerns is protecting camera gear from the elements.
 I find using products that are specifically made to protect the camera in harsh conditions to be beneficial.
 They do take some time to get use to, but are worth the investment.

-During harsh weather conditions in the White Mountains of New Hampshire, I use Camera Armor, LensSkins, and LensCoat.
-For down in the valleys and roadside I like using the Storm Jacket Covers.
+During harsh weather conditions in the New Hampshire White Mountains, I use Camera Armor*, LensSkins*, and LensCoat*.
+And for down in the valleys and roadside I like using the Storm Jacket Covers*.
 These products act as covers for the camera and do a pretty good job at keeping the elements off the camera.
 The Storm Jacket covers are easy to put on and work well in all seasons.
 I use mine all the time when it is raining.